vikashk1/node/doc/api/worker_threads.md

 practice, use a pool of Workers instead for these kinds of tasks.
 Otherwise, the overhead of creating Workers would likely exceed their benefit.

+When implementing a worker pool, use the [`AsyncResource`][] API to inform diagnostic tools (e.g. in order to provide asynchronous stack traces) about the correlation between tasks and their outcomes.

 ## worker.isMainThread
 <!-- YAML
 added: v10.5.0